-- Materialism does not rationally explain how the laws of nature and the physical world sprung into existence simultaneously and from nothing (i.e., if there wasn’t something existing that caused the universe, then nothing caused it, which is absurd).
+- Materialism does not rationally explain how the laws of nature and the physical world sprang into existence simultaneously and from nothing (i.e., if there wasn’t something existing that caused the universe, then nothing caused it, which is absurd).
 If the universe began approximately 13.8 billion years ago and was the sole result of material interaction, what caused matter in the first place?
 In other words, to be rationally believed, materialism has to explain how something came from nothing.
 (At very least, materialism must explain how matter came into existence.
 In other words, what caused matter?)
 There is neither scientific evidence nor accepted theory that the universe spontaneously came into existence without cause, or from nothing.

 - Materialism does not rationally explain purely mental phenomena and the apparent distinction between mind and matter.
 Instead, materialism simply assumes that nothing besides matter exists.
 Besides begging the question, this assumption must attribute fanciful creative power to lifeless matter.
 That is, the assumption of materialism must attribute to mindless matter the power to create emotions, numbers, laws of logic, thoughts, ideas, concepts, etc. However, matter is fundamentally different from and cannot be responsible for metaphysical ideals, human relationships, or rational thought.
 Materialism has no conclusive answer for how impersonal, mindless matter can cause a rational mind or any other nonphysical entity in the universe.